NilsChr/pocketkube-server/README.md

 #### TODO ✓
-- [ ] How to handle duplicate app names?  ---- Don't generate ID -> use title as ID?
 - [ ] Start all services on startup
-- [ ] Test deployment on linode
 - [ ] Create interface for managing apps
     - [ ] Design UI
     - [ ] System Architecture